-There are approximately 13,250 children living in 354 registered Child and Youth Care Centres (CYCCs) across South Africa, as well as an unknown number of children living in unregistered centres.
-The majority of these children are placed in such facilities as a result of abuse, neglect or abandonment.
+There are approximately 13,250 children living in 354 registered Child and Youth Care Centers (CYCCs) across South Africa, as well as an unknown number of children living in unregistered centers.
+The majority of these children are placed in such facilities because of abuse, neglect or abandonment.
 According to the Children’s Act, placement is intended to be temporary (for up to two years), in which time both the children and their families are meant to be offered therapeutic and psychosocial support towards overcoming their difficulties.
 The reality, however, is that many of these young people stay in care beyond these two years, and at 18, if they have not returned to their family of origin, they require support to make the transition from state care back to their community.
 While legislation calls on CYCCs to offer transitional support to the youth leaving care, there are no guidelines and most CYCCs lack capacity.

 Primary Location: Cape Town

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.